metalcarratt/ministry/2021_crystal_2_samuel/message_4.md

 Center and content of the tabernacle.
 Christ as the center and content of the church.
 Christ occupies the place of pre-eminence in the church.

 We could say Christ is our center but no glory.
-We could lose the tabernacle.
-We need to make sure in our Christian life, church life, service, Christ is our center.
+We could lose the tabernacle. **We need to make sure** in our Christian life, church life, service, **Christ is our center**.
 Don't be tempted just to pray in perfunctory way.
 Always be on guard.
 In all our service Christ must be the center.

 The law is not just a set of commands.
 The law is a testimony.
 The law tells us what God is like.
 Christ is the definition, the description of God the explanation of God.
 If you want to know God look at Christ.
 If you want to know what God's like, come to the church.
 But only if Christ is our center and our content.